jsmolka/blog/content/eggvance/progress-report-1/index.md

 Getting the Chip-8 to work took a couple of hours.
 It was neither interesting nor challenging, and I can't understand how some people pour weeks into creating visual debuggers or complex frontends for this boring thing.
 It was a nice exercise to get familiar with basic CPU concepts and graphics libraries but nothing more.

 I then moved on to the GB and hoped for equally fast progress.
 I soon realized that it would require much more time to get something working (what a surprise /s) and decided to abandon it because it wasn't what I wanted to do [^2].
 I wanted to write a GBA emulator, and that's what I did.
 Now, exactly seven months after the initial commit, I feel like it's in a state that is worth talking about [^3].

+[^2]: I'll revisit GB emulation at some point in the future but for now, it just isn't what I want to do.
+[^3]: I regret not starting this earlier.
+The sensation of getting even the simplest demo to work was amazing, and booting Pokémon Emerald for the first time made me jump across the room in euphoria.

 {{<wrap>}}
   {{<image src="img/pokemon-emerald.png" caption="Pokémon Emerald title screen">}}